-\ 3.3.8 Package body/lid - leadless devices
+3.3.8 Package body/lid - leadless devices (See Figure 2009-1).

 - a.
-Ceramic chip-outs that dimensionally exceed 50% of the distance between terminals in any direction on the affected surface (edge or corner), and exceed a depth of 25% of the thickness of the affected package element (e.g., cover, lid, base, or wall). - b.
+Ceramic chipping (chip in place /chipout) that dimensionally exceed 50% of the distance between terminals in any direction on the affected surface (edge or corner), and exceed a depth of 25% of the thickness of the affected package element (e.g., cover, lid, base, or wall). - b.
 Evidence of cracks, delamination, separation, or voiding on any package element. - c.
 Castellation to solder pad misalignment.
-The metal in the castellation, exclusive of the angular ring, shall be within the visually extended boundaries of the solder pad (see figure 2009-1).
+The metal in the castellation, exclusive of the angular ring, shall be within the visually extended boundaries of the solder pad (see Figure 2009-2).

-FIGURE 2009-1.
-Castellation to solder pad misalignment.
+FIGURE 2009-2 Castellation to solder pad misalignment.

 - d.
-Castellation configuration not in accordance with the following (see figure 2009-2).
+Castellation configuration not in accordance with the following (see Figure 2009-3).
 The castellation shall be roughly concave, confined by a 3-dimensional space traversing all castellated ceramic layers at the package edge.
 The surface of the castellation may be irregular.
 The "3-dimensional space" has these dimensions: - 1.
 Minimum width >1/3 package terminal pad width. - 2.
 Minimum depth > 1/2 castellation minimum width. - 3.
-Length = as designed (see figure 2009-2). - 4.
-Maximum width < package terminal pad width. - 5.
+Length = as designed (see Figure 2009-3). - 4.
+Maximum width ≤ package terminal pad width. - 5.
 Maximum depth ≤ 1/2 castellation maximum width.